tiltfactory/audioguide-demo-react/README.md

 1. Copy the src/constants/env.example.js into src/constants/env.js
 2. Set the JSON_API_URL with your API url.
+3. Optionally set the CONSUMER_ID with the one obtained by the [Consumers](https://www.drupal.org/project/consumers) Drupal module.

 On your local/dev environment, it will be the Url defined for your vhost, with the protocol.
 _Example: http://mysite.dev_